Garage Door Cable Repair & Replacement

 Cables are one of the most important components of your garage door unit.
 They help the device to operate properly.
 For example, if the extension springs of the garage door break, the increased energy will cause the door to move quickly and with great force.
 The increased energy can cause serious injuries.
 The force is so strong that it could damage your vehicle.

+Garage door cables play a crucial role in the smooth operation of the door, so it's important to keep an eye out for any potential issues.
 Cables provide protection when the springs of your door break.
 For your safety it’s best that you recognize signs to replace your door’s cables.

 Common Garage Door Cable Problems

 One common problem is for your door to stick when it is opened or closed.
 This could stem from a cable problem.
 To determine if there’s a cable problem or not, you’ll need to have your garage door inspected by a professional.
 This inspection is important because other issues can also cause the door to stick.